reserve-protocol/protocol/docs/collateral.md

 Revenue Hiding should be employed when the function underlying `refPerTok()` is not necessarily _strongly_ non-decreasing, or simply if there is uncertainty surrounding the guarantee.
 In general we recommend including a very small amount (1e-6) of revenue hiding for all appreciating collateral.
 This is already implemented in [AppreciatingFiatCollateral.sol](../contracts/plugins/assets/AppreciatingFiatCollateral.sol).

-When implementing Revenue Hiding, the `price/lotPrice()` functions should NOT hide revenue; they should use the current underlying exchange rate to calculate a best-effort estimate of what the collateral will trade at on secondary markets.
+When implementing Revenue Hiding, the `price` function should NOT hide revenue; they should use the current underlying exchange rate to calculate a best-effort estimate of what the collateral will trade at on secondary markets.
 A side-effect of this approach is that the RToken's price on markets becomes more variable.

 ## Important Properties for Collateral Plugins